-Except as discussed below, the Company's financial instruments other than cash and cash equivalents, restricted cash, and derivatives consist principally of accounts receivable, tendered bonds, accounts payable and accrued liabilities, bonds payable, security deposits, maintenance deposits and management fees payable, whose fair value approximates their carrying value based on an evaluation of pricing data, vendor quotes, and historical trading activity or due to their short maturity profiles.
+Except as discussed below, the Company's financial instruments other than cash and cash equivalents, restricted cash, and derivatives consist principally of accounts receivable, accounts payable and accrued liabilities, bonds payable, security deposits, maintenance deposits and management fees payable, whose fair value approximates their carrying value based on an evaluation of pricing data, vendor quotes, and historical trading activity or due to their short maturity profiles.

-The Company's note receivable at June 30, 2015 and December 31, 2014, which is included as a component of other assets in the accompanying Consolidated Balance Sheet, consists of a \$3,725 loan bearing interest at 12.0% made to the Company's joint venture partner in MT 6015 (Note 2) which is collateralized by other property owned by the joint venture partner.
-The fair value of this note receivable approximates its carrying value due to it bearing a market rate of interest for similar types of loans and is classified as Level 2 within the fair value hierarchy.
+At September 30, 2015 and December 31, 2014, the Company's notes receivable, included as a component of other assets in the accompanying Consolidated Balance Sheet, consisted of a \$3,725 loan bearing interest at 12.0% made to the Company's joint venture partner in MT 6015 (Note 2) which is collateralized by other property owned by the joint venture partner.
+At September 30, 2015, the Company's notes receivable also included a \$10,776 loan bearing interest at 10% related to a terminal site under development, collateralized by property at that site.
+The fair values of these notes receivable approximate carrying value due to both bearing a market rate of interest for similar types of loans and is classified as Level 2 within the fair value hierarchy.

-The fair values of Container Loan #1 and Container Loan #2, reported in Debt in the Consolidated Balance Sheet at June 30, 2015 and December 31, 2014, was approximately \$38,773 and \$42,515, respectively, and \$18,090 and \$19,129, respectively, based upon current market interest rates for similar types of loans.
-The fair value of Series 2012 bonds, reported in Debt in the Consolidated Balance Sheet, was approximately \$49,178 at June 30, 2015 and approximated carrying value at December 31, 2014, based upon market prices for similar municipal securities.
+The fair values of Container Loan #1 and Container Loan #2, reported in Debt in the Consolidated Balance Sheet at September 30, 2015 and December 31, 2014, were approximately \$36,900 and \$42,515, respectively, and \$11,726 and \$19,129, respectively, based upon current market interest rates for similar types of loans.
+The fair value of Series 2012 bonds, reported in Debt in the Consolidated Balance Sheet, was approximately \$48,447 at September 30, 2015 and approximated carrying value at December 31, 2014, based upon market prices for similar municipal securities.
 The fair values of all other items reported as Debt in the Consolidated Balance Sheet approximate their carrying values due to their bearing market rates of interest, and are classified as Level 2 within the fair value hierarchy.

 The Company measures the fair value of certain assets and liabilities on a non-recurring basis when GAAP requires the application of fair value, including events or changes in circumstances that indicate that the carrying amounts of assets may not be recoverable.
-Assets subject to these measurements include goodwill, intangible assets, property, plant and equipment and equipment held for lease owned by the Company.
+Assets subject to these measurements include goodwill, intangible assets, property, plant and equipment and leasing equipment.
 The Company records such assets at fair value when it is determined the carrying value may not be recoverable.
 Fair value measurements for assets subject to impairment tests are based on an income approach which uses Level 3 inputs, which include the Company's assumptions as to future cash flows from operation of the underlying businesses and the leasing and eventual sale of assets.